Section 1 --- Name

 4.7 The Secretary will be responsible for creating weekly Powerpoint presentations including announcements for general members.

-4.8 The Secretary will be responsible for corresponding with President to organize an effective means of communication regarding scheduled or emergency meetings.
+4.8 The Secretary will be responsible for corresponding with the President to organize an effective means of communication regarding scheduled or emergency meetings.

 4.9 The Secretary will be responsible for all correspondence generated by or directed towards the organization.